 The Trust Project

-The Trust Project's initial funder was Craig Newmark, founder of craigslist, as part of craigconnects' Trustworthy Journalism Initiative.
-Google was an early financial supporter as well.
+The Trust Project's initial funder was Craig Newmark, founder of craigslist, as part of the Trustworthy Journalism Initiative of Craig Newmark Philanthropies, followed by Google.
 The project is also funded by the Democracy Fund, the John S. and James L. Knight Foundation, and the Markkula Foundation.

 Trust Project News